Multimedia Recording

 Multimedia Recording & Playback systems capture signals and information in parallel while in real time from multiple different sources.
 Regardless of analogue or digital, signals and data can enter the system with no problem – an MMR can capture, process, synchronize and back up all of them.

-MMR - Multimedia Recording System (Bild: VoiceCollect)
+TACITUS MMR - Multimedia Recorcing System - Input-Channels (Image: VoiceCollect)

 Multimedia Recording brings these different approaches together in one central system: